antonvalkenberg/antonvalkenberg/README.md

 </br>
 </br>

+### Personal section
+Let me first briefly introduce myself: I'm Anton Valkenberg, born and raised in The Netherlands.
+I have done both my Bachelor and Master at Maastricht University.
+Games have always been an interest of mine, and I've very much enjoyed specializing in Game Theory and Search Techniques in games.
+I love playing games, both physically (e.g. Warhammer 40k, Magic the Gathering) and digitally (e.g. World of Warcraft, Diablo III).
+Listing all of the different games I've played over the years would likely reach the maximum amount of space for this Readme, so let's move on ^^
+In the next sections I'd like to talk about some games that I've programmed AI-solutions for :)

 ### HunterKiller (Java version)
 During my Master in Artificial Intelligence, I was able to run an internship at Codepoke working under G.J.
 Roelofs.
 Together we created HunterKiller as a game in which we could research various search techniques.</br>
 Below you can see HunterKiller running on a test-map, which was specifically designed to enable us to efficiently and rigorously test new techniques and adjustments:</br>